sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 ### Feature Wish list:
 - criticality testing
-- rates for nested loops: possibly exponential rates moving inward
 - accelerated loop perforation
 - storing previous values instead of skipping
 - Outrageous baselines that work as well, e.g. skipping random instructions
 - the loss of accuracy may introduce bias in, e.g., ML
+- call adrian's pass to compare
+- rates for nested loops: possibly exponential rates moving inward
+- fit to one input, test on others.

+#### todo
+- run on all represenatitve inputs
+- plot speedups
+- fix matrix errors (same size)
+- with some fixed error, graph: perforated vs standard

+#### finished
+- do search and return the best
+- take out condition we can't perforate main
+- get benchmarks working
 - parsec
+- should we bother with their greedy exploration?
 - accuracy measure
-- should we bother with their greedy exploration?

 ## Implementation